TartanLlama/tartanllama.github.io/_posts/2018-05-15-accumulate-vs-reduce.md

 - Remember that the default initial value is produced by default construction, and that this may not be correct for your operation

 Now you know how and when to use `std::reduce` over `std::accumulate`.
 More generally, the differences show some of the technical aspects you need to consider when parallelising any kind of algorithm.
 Keep in mind how your operations act with respect to common mathematical properties and you might save yourself some debugging down the line.

+### Acknowledgements

+Thanks to Christopher Di Bella for reviewing this post and linking me to p0467r2.
+Thanks to

 -----------